Graduate Student Awards

 This award is in honor of Herman Eisen who served as an adjunct professor in the Clinical/Community Program and who worked actively to develop the resources needed to meet the mental health needs of this community.
 The award was made possible by the trustees of the Herman Eisen Memorial Fund.
 It is given to a graduate student in Clinical/Community Psychology who exemplifies the spirit and values of Herman Eisen through commitment and contribution to the practice of psychology.
 Clinical skills, sensitivity, perception and optimism for change in individual and social lives are the criteria used to select the recipient of the award.

-The Graduate Award for Excellence in Psychological Science is awarded to a Masters of Science in Psychological Science student who exhibits outstanding achievement in academics, demonstrated by performance in coursework; outstanding research collaboration and scholarship, demonstrated by the ability to generate innovative research or to significantly contribute to the development of research in a lab setting; and notable achievement in professional development through his/her ethics, scholarly writing, public speaking, and department citizenship.
+The Graduate Award for Excellence in Psychological Science is awarded to a graduating MSPS student who exhibits outstanding achievement in academics, research collaboration and scholarship, and notable achievement in his/her professional development through his/her ethics, scholarly writing, public speaking, and department citizenship.

 This award was created to honor an instructor who demonstrates excellence in teaching Introductory Psychology.
 The criteria for this award include: creating positive learning outcomes for undergraduate students, creativity in developing learning materials, mentoring of new graduate student instructors, and significant contributions to the course.
 The recipient is chosen annually by the course director.